graycoreio/daffodil/libs/design/button/README.md

 ## Colors
 Use the `color` property to change the color of a button.
 The default color is light gray.

-> For select button types, `black` and `white` should be used on a darker background in order to have sufficient contrast.
+> For select button types, `dark` and `light` should be used on a darker background in order to have sufficient contrast.

 ## Status indicators
 Buttons with status indicators can be used to distinguish what type of action it performs and its importance compared to other buttons in the same context.
 Use the `status` property to change the status.